DataGym.ai

 In the projects home tab the "Export labels" button is located below the full description.
 A click on this button creates a new JSON file containing the labeled data.
 This button is only enabled if labeled data is available.

-The exported JSON file starts with an overview of the label classes defined within the label configuration followed by the list of tasks.
+The exported JSON file starts with an overview of the label classes defined within the followed by the list of tasks.

 The used example: